 There are various types of moisture barriers suitable for concrete floors.
 Vapor barriers, typically made of polyethylene sheets, create a barrier between the concrete and the laminate.
 Moisture-resistant underlayments, often featuring built-in vapor barriers, provide additional protection.
 Choose the option that suits your specific needs and budget.

-Step-by-Step Installation Guide
+Installation

 Leveling the Concrete Floor

 There are several methods to level a concrete floor, depending on the extent of the unevenness.
-Here are a few common approaches:
+Here are a few common approaches

 Preparing the Laminate Flooring